bgoodr/keyboard-firmware-build-util/s60-x/README.md

 Move to this directory then just run `make` like:

-    $ make KEYMAP=your_chosen_key_map_here build load
+    $ sleep 5; make KEYMAP=your_chosen_key_map_here build load

+The above sleeps for 5 seconds, giving you enough time to press the reset button (puts the microcontroller into DFU bootloader mode, ready to receive the firmware from the dfu-programmer).
 This will install Ubuntu packages as needed, and load the firmware (see examples below).
 This currently limited to Ubuntu, but might work on some other Debian-based Linux variants.

 Expect to see successful output of the form: